GUllane no 1 - 17 POINTS

 Gullane is at the heart of Scotland's self-styled 'Golf Coast' and there is no doubt that this is a golf village.
 There are three golf courses (numbered 1, 2 and 3) that all begin and end in this village of 4,000 people and there is a children's course which is free to play just next door.
 As you drive into the village from Edinburgh you pass Luffness Golf Course and Muirfield greets you on the way out before meeting the Archerfield estate.
 Maybe Pinehurst is the only other place in the world that has such a concentration of golf courses.
 If you love your golf and have never driven this road then you need to start planning a trip now!

-The course starts in the town with a very gentle par 4 which is only really a mid iron and a wedge.
-It is not the strongest hole on the course but eases you into the round nicely.
+The course starts in the town with a very gentle par 4 which is only really a mid iron and a wedge. t is not the strongest hole on the course but eases you into the round nicely.
 The second is then one of the most unusual par 4s you'll find around with a drive up the steep hill to a narrow strip of green.
-It's not the longest hole in the world but it actually ranked as the hardest hole on the course with an average of 4.43 when the Scottish Open visited.
+Despite not being too long it actually ranked as the hardest hole on the course with an average of 4.43 when the Scottish Open visited.

 10,11 and 12 are all over 460 yards and only one is a par 5 - a really tough stretch of holes before turning for home.
-17 is probably the weakest hole on the course, another steeply downhill par 4 but the 18th more than makes up for it as you play back into the village, a really great setting for the final hole which takes you back to the heart of the village.
+17 is probably the weakest hole on the course, another steeply downhill par 4 which is taken out of play when the Tour comes to town but the 18th more than makes up for it, a really great setting for the final hole which takes you back to the heart of the village.

 I would heartily recommend a round at Gullane 1, you will get a really authentic Scottish links experience in a great location.